Physician Burnout - The Fatal Flaws in the Burnout Survey Industry

 - The numbers will be even more universally positive if the survey becomes mandatory and your CMO can actually see your personal score.
 These are two developments I expect to take place in the near future.

-3) I am also certain that the improving scores are a red herring.
+3) The improving scores are a Red Herring and simple consequence of employer administration of the surveys.
 Physician burnout will continue to ravage 30 - 60% of the physicians in any organization that thinks this survey is the solution to burnout.

 We already know - from this Mayo study - that 54% of physicians screen positive for depression and 7.2% have thought about suicide in the last year - if they are allowed to answer a survey anonymously ... a survey that was not sent to them by their employer.